BUB97/mdbook-translator/README_EN.md

 ## Important Notes

 - Ensure you have set the correct `DEEPSEEK_API_KEY` environment variable
-- Translation process requires network connection (users in mainland China may need to configure HTTP proxy)

 - First translation may take longer, subsequent builds will use cache for acceleration
 - Code blocks and special formatting will be preserved and not translated
 - It's recommended to backup original documents before translation